 Learr ning Outcomes Relevant modules B5.1 Integrate and transfer appropriate knowledge, skills and learning from level 4 to the range of subject areas covered at level 5.
-LAW5PRL ECO5BEC BSU5PCO BCU5CON CON5TE3 DES5DES B5.2 Interpret legal issues and put these into the context of a range of different circumstances.
-LAW5PRL BSU5PCO DES5DES BCU5CON B5.3 Demonstrate the ability to plan, conduct and write a report on an independent project.
+BCU5CON CON5TE2 DES5DES B5.2 Interpret legal issues and put these into the context of a range of different circumstances.
+DES5DES BCU5CON RET5COP B5.3 Demonstrate the ability to plan, conduct and produce appropriate output on an independent project.
 DES5DES BCU5CON